c-c-l/DatAsana/README.md

 3. Add JS function to display name in English or Sanskrit
 4. Add JS function to display poses by type or benefits
 5. Delete duplicate benefits
+6. See if there is a way to delete for loops in JS using D3 Joins
-6. Clean up JS code
+7. Clean up JS code

 ## Requirements
 ### Python script to parse data